ys/bonjour/content/books/you-are-a-badass-how-to-stop-doubting-your-greatness-and-start-living-an-awesome-life.md

 ---
-title: "You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life"
+title: "You Are a Badass"
+subtitle: "How to Stop Doubting Your Greatness and Start Living an Awesome Life"
 author: "Jen Sincero"
 isbn: "0762447699"
 isbn13: "9780762447695"